In other articles on my blog, I have described why any small business must have a business plan.

 In this week’s video training, I wanted to complete the picture by giving you a list of the minimum contents of your business plan formatted for you, as a small business owner, to follow and implement.

-Watch the video to learn about what goes into your business plan, and then if you have any questions, get over to my website at teikoh.com and put your questions in the comments section.
+Watch the video to learn about what goes into your business plan, and then if you have any questions, get over to the blog page and put your questions in the comments section below.

 It is most important to understand that the order of the contents in your business plan document is not the order in which you work on the thinking behind your business planning, the process in which you think about your vision and your current state, and how you bridge that gap.